How Your Plugin Assets Work

 - High-DPI (Retina):

-You can not use the retina image alone, it only works as an “add-on” to the 772×250 image, because this larger image is only used on displays that can show the higher detail.
+For an example of Retina images, check out Hello Dolly or Pluginception.
+You cannot use the retina image alone, it only works as an “add-on” to the 772×250 image.
+The larger ‘retina’ image is only used on displays that can show the higher detail.

-If you find your screenshots are downloading when people click on them from your WordPress.org Plugin Directory screenshot page, you’ll need to make a change in how you upload them via SVN.
+If you find your images are downloading when people click on them from your WordPress.org Plugin Directory page, you’ll need to make a change in how you upload them via SVN.
 It’s due to how some images are sent with the

 To fix it, run this command: